thierrygosselin/stackr/README.md

 Step 3.
 Missing genotypes:

-First we will remove individuals with more that 30% of missing genotypes from the *batch_1.haplotypes.tsv* file.
+First remove individuals with more than 30% missing genotypes from the *batch_1.haplotypes.tsv* file.
 Explore this parameter with different values.

-I also feed the function a whitelist of loci that I want to keep (after filtering).
+You can also provide the function with a whitelist of loci to keep (after filtering).
-We are interested in the the blacklisted id output ("blacklisted.id.30.txt"), but the function also output many things, see the function documentation.
+We are interested in the the blacklisted id output ("blacklisted.id.30.txt"), but the function also outputs many things, see the function documentation.
 ```r
 blacklisted.id <- missing_genotypes(haplotypes.file = "batch_1.haplotypes.tsv",
 whitelist.loci = "new.whitelist.txt", pop.id.start = 5, pop.id.end = 7,
 missing.geno.threshold = 30)
 ```

 Step 4.
-I use the *haplo2genind* function to convert the haplotype file created by **stacks** into a genind object ready to use in **adegenet**.
+Use the *haplo2genind* function to convert the haplotype file created by **stacks** into a genind object ready to use in **adegenet**.

 I use the whitelist of loci created after filtering the data and filter out the individuals with more than 30% of missing genotypes (with the blacklisted individuals, created above).